 If you enjoyed this article, please take a look at Overdrawn!
 The Documentary by Karney Hatch.

 Updated February 26, 2013 and originally published November 26, 2008.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.